aswanevelder/file-listen-process/README.md

 # file-listen-process

-file-listen-process is a NodeJS library for listening for new files in a directory.
-Made to process files as they arrive by renaming them to a specific format, adding a timestamp and also has the ability to extract part of the file as a type.
+file-listen-process is a NodeJS library listen for files with a specific extension in a directory, rename and backup the file as it arrives.

 Example:

 File arrive: STOCK.csv

-File renamed: _STOCK-1549004279028-0.dat
+File renamed: STOCK-1549004279028-0.dat

-File backup: _backup/_STOCK-1549004279028-0.dat
+File backup: _backup/STOCK-1549004279028-0.dat

 ## Installation